Rachel Homan repeats, Mike McEwen gets revenge at PointsBet Invitational | TSN

 The PointsBet's hook is the single knockout format and the chance of a big upset with under-25, university, college, junior and club champions in the field alongside the top teams in Canada.

-Jordan McDonald's 13th-seeded men's team that won last month's national under-25 championship toppled No. 6 Reid Carruthers and No. 5 Kevin Koe before taking Gushue the distance in the semifinal.
+Jordan McDonald's 13th-seeded men's team that won last month's national under-25 championship toppled No. 4 Matt Dunstone and No. 5 Kevin Koe before taking Gushue the distance in the semifinal.

 But it was Canadian junior women's champion Allyson MacNutt producing the shock of the tournament by ousting four-time Canadian champion Kerri Einarson in the round of 16.

-Note: Note to readers: CORRECTS to Jordan McDonald beating Matt Dunstone in paragraph 18 .
-A previous version had McDonald beating Reid Carruthers.